Emeraude/CodeGen/README.md

 # CodeGen

 CodeGen is a simple C code generator.
-It pick a random version of a function to build an unique project.
+It pick a random version of each function to build an unique project.

 ## Synopsis